josdoaitran/microservices-everything/aws/lambda-everything/readme.md

 ## Lambda Scenario:
-Example sceanrios to use Lambda, we can trigger events:
+Example scenarios to use Lambda, we can trigger events:
 - File change in AWS S3 Bucket.
 - Update records in AWS Dynamodb tables
 - Push Notification message